mpuening/maven-archetypes/README.md

 * Authorization (OAuth2) Server (binds to LDAP server above)
 * OAuth2 Resource Server

-The Angular code contains the OAuth2 client.
+The SPA code contains the OAuth2 client.

 It can be good for learning purposes.